-- WAC 246-841A-585 Alternative program graduates-Application requirements for nursing assistant certification.
-(1) An applicant for nursing assistant-certified who has successfully completed an approved alternative program as a home care aide-certified must submit to the department: - (a) A completed application for nursing assistant-certified; - (b) A copy of the certificate of completion from an approved alternative program for home care aides-certified;
+Alternative program graduates-Application requirements for nursing assistant certification.

-- (c) Documentation verifying current certification as a home care aide; - (d) Evidence of completion of a cardiopulmonary resuscitation course; and - (e) Applicable fees as required in WAC 246-841A-990. - (2) An applicant for nursing assistant-certified who successfully completed an approved alternative program as a medical assistant-certified must submit to the department: - (a) A completed application for nursing assistant-certified; - (b) A copy of certificate of completion from an approved alternative program for medical assistants-certified; - (c) An official transcript from the nationally accredited medical assistant program; - (d) Evidence of completion of an adult cardiopulmonary resuscitation course; and - (e) Applicable fees as required in WAC 246-841A-990.
+- (1) An-Prior to approval an applicant for nursing assistant certified who has successfully completed an approved alternative program as a home care aide certified must submit to the department: - (a) AnAnA completedAn application for nursing assistant-certified; - (b) A copy of the certificate of completion from an approved alternative program for home care aides-certified; - (c) Documentation verifying current certification as a home care aide; - (d) Evidence of completion of a cardiopulmonary resuscitation course; and - (e) Applicable fees as required in WAC-246-841A-990.
+246-841A-990. - (2) An applicant for nursing assistant-certified who successfully completed an approved alternative program as a medical assistant-certified must submit to the department: - (a) A completed application for nursing assistant-certified; - (b) A copy of certificate of completion from an approved alternative program for medical assistants-certified; - (c) An official transcript from the nationally accredited medical assistant program; - (d) Evidence of completion of an adult cardiopulmonary resuscitation course; and - (e) Applicable fees as required in WAC-246-841A-990.
+246-841A-990.